sguenier/projet_outil_versionning/.github/pull_request_template.md

 # Template pull request
-ecrire votre pull_request
+Your pull request
-##
+## Concerned branch
-branche concernée
+Concerned branch
-##
+## Why
-pourquoi vous voulez pull notre projet
+Why you want to pull our project